Empowering Healthcare Ecosystems with Universal Standards.

 Scoped engagements and pilots—gap scoring, Part 2 governance, referral workflow design, PDF triage, and data feed stabilization.

 Run deterministic Part 2 governance checks to validate consent handling, audit trails, and minimum necessary controls.
-Audit survival: be ready before Feb 16, 2026 OCR enforcement.
+OCR enforcement is live as of February 2026—defend your audit posture now with cryptographically hashed evidence that withstands OCR scrutiny.

 Design and validate a single-partner referral workflow to reduce leakage and improve referral visibility.
-Revenue protection: FHIR-based prior auth speeds up 2026 Q1 cash flow.
+Revenue protection: CMS-0057-F enforcement is live and HTI-5 proposes mandatory electronic prior authorization APIs under (g)(31–33)—FHIR-native workflows are no longer optional for organizations protecting referral revenue.

 Extract structured data from scanned PDFs using OCR with confidence scoring and review-queue metadata.
 Revenue protection: link documentation to billing triggers for UPIC audit defense.